THAT CREATED A LEGACY

 The walls of Saint Germain des Prés are covered in centuries old works of art depicting important historical and religious figures and taking viewers on an irreplaceable journey to the past.
 Most notable are the vast mural works painted by Hippolyte Flandrin in the nineteenth century.

-In the early 1800s, the church was in ruins.
-The City of Paris selected Hippolyte Flandrin to complete a full redecoration of the building's interior.
-Between the years of 1842 and 1864, Flandrin completed numerous works of art which, now restored to their original colors, can be seen in the church today.
+In the early 1800s, the church was in ruins and was nearly razed to the ground.
+Following upon Victor Hugo's ultimately successful campaign to save the church and its art treasures, the City of Paris selected Hippolyte Flandrin to complete a full redecoration of the building's interior.
+Between the years of 1842 and 1864, Flandrin completed numerous works of art (principally the nave-lining murals) which, now restored to their original colors, can be seen in the church today.

 Flandrin used an encaustic, or hot wax, painting technique for the murals.
 In the sanctuary, scenes from the Passion as well as historical figures of the abbey are seen on three different levels.
 Images of the apostles can be seen in paintings and the stained glass windows of the Monk's Choir (including two from the 12th century).
 Paintings in the nave depict scenes from the Bible, showing figures and stories from the Old Testament, along with one painting of the New Testament which was executed by Flandrin's brother, Paul.
 The North Transept was painted by Sebastian Cornu after Flandrin's death in 1864.